Norozahmed/Avoidance-Game/README.md

 ## License

-This project is open source and available under the [Specify License - e.g., MIT License]
+This project is open source and It is for Learning purposes.